 The filter does a good job of correctly identifying clutter and removing it in most parts of the PPI.
-However, there are three regions where weather power was removed in error and they are high-lighted by the magenta ellipses.
-Referring to Figures 9 and 10, it can be seen that these are regions with velocities close to zero and with narrow spectrum widths.
+However, there are three regions where weather power was removed in error.
+These are high-lighted by the magenta ellipses.
+Referring to Figures 9 and 10, it can be seen that these are regions with velocities close to 0 and narrow spectrum widths.

-This is precisely the situation mentioned earlier, of stratiform precipitation exhibiting low spectrum widths and velocities close to 0 ms-1.
+This is precisely the situation mentioned earlier, of stratiform precipitation exhibiting low spectrum widths and velocities close to 0 m/s.
 This demonstrates that it is not sufficient to use the clutter filter alone to make decisions about where to remove clutter.